Integrated Behavioral Health in Primary Care 2021 - System Approaches that Work

 This activity is approved for a maximum of 14.00 credits.
 Credit is awarded only for actual instructional time.

-This activity is pending approval from the National Association of Social Workers
+This program is Approved by the National Association of Social Workers (Approval # 886758209-4429) for 14 continuing education contact hours.

 For disclosure information regarding Mayo Clinic School of Continuous Professional Development accreditation review committee member(s) and staff, please go here to review disclosures.